-In Early Years the vast majority of decisions are made by the EYFS Inclusion Panel which considers requests for allocation of Early Years Inclusion Support Funding (EYISF) and Early Years Transition Support Funding (EYTSF).
-Details of the EY application and decision-making process is set out in a separate document 4.5 Early Years Inclusion Support Funding & Transition Support Funding for children with SEND Operational Guidance (southglos.gov.uk)
+In Early Years the vast majority of decisions are made by the EYISF Inclusion Panel which considers requests for allocation of Early Years Inclusion Support Funding (EYISF) and Early Years Transition Support Funding (EYTSF).
+Details of the EY application and decision-making process is set out in a separate document here.